 Bullard High School is a public high school in Fresno.
 The principal of Bullard High School is Brian Beck, whose e-mail is Brian.Beck@fresnounified.org.
-2,649 students go to Bullard High School and identify primarily as Asian; White, non-Hispanic; and Hispanic.
-4% of the Bullard High School students have "limited English proficiency."
-37% of the 2,649 students here have subsidized lunches.
+2,545 children attend Bullard High School and identify primarily as Asian; Hispanic; and White, non-Hispanic.
+4% of the Bullard High School students are "limited in English proficiency."
+49% of the 2,545 students here get reduced lunch prices.
 The student to teacher ratio at Bullard High School is 22:1.
 Herbert Hoover High School is one of the nearest high schools.

 - Ceramics sculpture